mayakraft/Panorama/readme.md

 0  0  0  1
 ```

-which is an identity matrix with the following formula on the Y and Z axis
+which is an identity matrix with the following, affecting the Y and Z values

 ![wikipedia](http://upload.wikimedia.org/math/d/f/a/dfa9eccf5f8f2de1ac8ee1134ba88a86.png)